Thessaloniki Airport: Runways and apron

 The airport has two runways (10/28 and 16/34) and two taxiways.
 There are 22 stands for narrow-body aircraft and 20 for light aircraft.

 A modernisation and expansion project for runway 10/28 began in 2005, with an initial completion date of 2011, but has since been delayed and was finally completed in March 2019.
 The runway entered service on 11 September 2020.
 Overall, the project took almost a quarter century to build, from inception in 1997, and it had an estimated cost of €179 million ($ million).
 The runway was extended by 1000 m into the sea, with a total length of 3440 m and was equipped with ILS.
 When the runway opened for commercial use it was able to accommodate 89.6% of current commercial aircraft types, as opposed to just 22.6% before the extension, and improved safety while landing in bad weather conditions and low visibility.

 Fire station

 The airport is served by Thessaloniki Fire Station No 5, whose facility is located in the junction between runways 10/28 and 16/34.

 Other facilities

 The Thessaloniki AeroClub recreational flying club maintains a hangar next to the T2 building which is used by its more experienced pilots (the club's actual hangar facilities are on the Kolchiko airport).
-The Aeolus pilot academy also operates on the airport.
+The Aeolus Aviation Academy also operates on the airport.